-Cleaning your Esse stove is a made easy : like any cooker, if you keep the maintenance up, burn the right the wood - you will have many many years of cooking and lifestyle with your stove..
+Cleaning your ESSE stove is made easy.
+Just like any cooker if you keep the maintenance up and burn the right the wood, you will have many years of cooking with your stove.

-For a video on how to clean your Esse cooker- CLICK HERE to watch our Youtube Video
+For a video on how to clean your cooker- CLICK HERE to watch our Youtube Video

 Step 1.
 Remove the hot plate

-When you received your Esse Cooker : you would of received a set of Allen Keys an a Z shaped chrome handle thing.. called and Esse Hot Plate Lifter
+When you received your ESSE you would of received a set of Allen Keys and a set of Z shaped chrome handles (these are the ESSE Hot Plate Lifters)

 Use the Allen key to remove the 2 x Allen Screws holding down your hot plate

-Using the threaded end of your hot plate lifter, screw into the holes where the Allen keys come out
+Using the threaded end of your Hot Plate Lifter, screw into the holes where the Allen keys came out

-Once you have screwed in both the left hand and right hand Esse Lifters, lift your hot plate off
+Once you have screwed in both the left hand and right hand Lifters, lift your hot plate off with these handles

 Step 2.
 Remove the Oven Cleaning Access

-In the earlier model Esse cookers, there is an access plate on the front of the stove between the top and bottom oven : this has 2 x screws holding it into position
+In the earlier model ESSE cookers, there is an access plate on the front of the stove between the top and bottom oven that has 2 x screws holding it into position

-in the Latest Esse cookers, you will see an access plate in the bottom of your top oven : using the lifting tool that come with your stove, remove
+In the latest ESSE cookers, you will see an access plate in the bottom of your top oven.
+You can use the lifting tool that comes with your stove to lift this plate and remove

 Step 3.
 Remove the Flue Box Cover